Phrey001/dataquest_projects/.ipynb_checkpoints/README-checkpoint.md

 - Example skills applied:
     - Applied a chi-square test to identify if any significant statistical differences in categorial data scoped in project.
         - Processing and preparing the data to get the components of the test, before applying the formula.

+17) Machine Learning Fundamentals: Predicting Car Prices
+- Example skills applied:
+    - Applied KNN machine-learning algorithm (k-nearest neighbors algorithm) and cross-validate with training/test sets using holdout validation approach (specific condition of k-fold cross validation** where number of partition is 2) on both univariate and multivariate models.
+    - Illustrated how k-fold cross validation with different number of partions could potentially be carried out, by applying it on a univariate model.